nobodynovember/TourPilot/README.md

 pip install -r requirements.txt
 ```

-## Data Preparation
-2. For the demonstration scan, once the above datasets setting is complete, move the file TourPilot_scene_processed.json from current directory to the new built 'datasets/R2R/annotations/' directory.

 ## OpenAI API key
 Fill in your API key at Line 12 of the file: GPT/api.py.